 If you think libraries are just buildings that hold books, you're missing out!
 Not only does Omaha Public Library have a huge treasury of books, CD's, DVD's and audiobooks, we also have a collection of art on display throughout the 12 branches.
 With the help of Google Street View technology, you can now take a virtual tour of each building in its entirety, or stop and appreciate details you might have missed before.
 Become a digital tourist and learn explore OPL's online art gallery today!

-Abrahams Branch"Sunburst" (Take 3D Tour)
+Abrahams Branch"Sunburst" (Take 3D Tour)opens a new window

 This sculptural wall relief represents the connection between the past, present and future of the Abrahams Branch library and the Northwest Omaha community.
 Students created the piece from several components.
 They constructed the two project support sheets from oak veneer plywood, finished with Danish oil for a natural, matte effect.
 Flowing across these pieces is an organic, swirling 3D form created with polystyrene foam insulation and wrapped with medical-grade fiberglass casting tape.
 This form represents the community's rich past, present and future and is covered with broken tile in a grouted mosaic style.
 The tiles gradually fade from earth tones of brown and gold on the left to represent the past, into blues and greens for the present, finally concluding with light blues and grays representative of the future.
 As an accentuating element, a mold has been created from an actual book, open, as if "in flight."
 This book is cast three times in aluminum and mounted on the sculpture at different angles to represent the enduring influence of the library on our community.